Omitting types in logic of metric structures: Forcing and omitting types

 \subsection{Forcing with `certifying structures'}

-Let $\bfT$ be a not necessarily complete theory, let $\Sigma$ be a set of formulas in the language of $\bfT$ satisfying closure properties (1)--(3) as in \S\ref{S.Forcing.Sigma} and let $\fM$ be some nonempty set of models of $\bfT$.
+Let $\bfT$ be a not necessarily complete theory, let $\Sigma$ be a set of formulas in the language of $\bfT$ satisfying closure properties ($\Sigma$1)--($\Sigma$3) as in \S\ref{S.Forcing.Sigma} and let $\fM$ be a nonempty set of models of $\bfT$.
 Forcing $\bbPTSM$ is defined as follows.
-Conditions are triples
+Its conditions are triples